daestx/showertimer_hw/README.md

 The 3D print template will be hosted on Thingiverse soon.

 # Debug interface
 As debugger, I use a Segger J-Link and a Tag-Connect 6 pin connecter as you can see it here: https://www.tag-connect.com/product/tc2030-idc-nl.
+In future, I'll support the version with "legs" as well.
 An adapter from J-Limk to TagConnect can be found here:

 https://github.com/daestx/jlink